SHARE

 • Measure out the almond butter to get ½ cup (125 ml).
 Store any remaining almond butter for tomorrow’s morning toast!

-• Whisk the almond butter into the cool gelato base.
-Use a stand blender, a stick blender, or a food processor to fully combine and blend to a super smooth consistency.
-Strain, if desired, to remove leftover chunks, if any.
+• Whisk the almond butter into the cold gelato base.
+Use a stand blender, a stick blender, or a food processor to fully combine and blend to a very smooth consistency.
+For the silkiest texture, strain the mixture before churning to remove any remaining almond bits.

 • Pour the orange almond gelato custard into the bowl of an ice cream maker and churn according to the manufacturer's instructions.
 Stop the machine when the gelato is thick and icy but still easily spoonable.